 - L-Glutamine – helps heal and restore the intestinal lining.

 Several studies have shown glutamine’s effectiveness in healing intestinal permeability.
 Glutamine is an essential amino acid that is anti-inflammatory and helps restore and repair the integrity of the GI tract.
-Our Integrity product has been developed to support a healthy intestinal lining, which rehabilitates the digestive process and proper immune function.
-Integrity is especially effective when taken in conjunction with Beta Glucan; this is a powerful duo for healing more severe digestive disorders and gut distress.
-Combined with a whole foods diet and targeted cleansing, these healing aids will help restore proper gut function and have you feeling better than ever.
+Our Integrity product is a glutamine supplement that has been developed to support a healthy intestinal lining, which rehabilitates the digestive process and proper immune function.
+Combined with a whole foods diet and targeted cleansing, healing aids can help restore proper gut function and have you feeling better than ever.

 Written by Carolyn de Lorenzo

-If you enjoyed this article, you might also like Beta-Glucan: Nature’s Powerful Immune Booster
+If you enjoyed this article, you might also like How inflammation is messing with your digestion